 The Kaiser Family Foundation estimated that nearly 54,000 Mainers receive advanced premium tax credits for ACA plans, meaning they could see their health care premiums double or triple in January.

-However, Collins has also opposed efforts to repeal the ACA, saying there must first be a replacement.
+Collins has opposed efforts to repeal the ACA, saying there must first be a replacement.
 On Monday, she and Sen. Bernie Moreno revealed a proposal that would extend the enhanced ACA tax credits for two years, with some stipulations.
 It would require low-income people to pay a minimum of $25 a month and enforce a subsidy cutoff for households that make over $200,000 annually.

 Sign in